unamundan/FermaLoop/README.md

 ## Keyboard Shortcuts

-Every shortcut below is remappable — click the ⚙ icon (top right) to open **Preferences and Help**, then click any shortcut's key and press a new one to reassign it.
+Every shortcut below is remappable — click the ⚙ icon (top right) to open **Preferences and Help**, then click any shortcut’s key and press a new one to reassign it.

 <div align="center">